 Excess Contributions Withdrawn by Due Date of Return

-You will not have to pay the 6% tax if you withdraw an excess contribution made during a tax year and you also withdraw any interest or other income earned on the excess contribution.
+You won't have to pay the 6% tax if you withdraw an excess contribution made during a tax year and you also withdraw any interest or other income earned on the excess contribution.
 You must complete your withdrawal by the date your tax return for that year is due, including extensions.

 - No deduction was allowed for the excess contribution.